ashemery/CuckooVM/README.md

 The VM could be found [here](https://archive.org/details/CuckooVM).

 **Installation:**
 Just import into VMWare (tested), add a Windows System (preferably Windows 7) and run.
 Or read the blog post found [here](http://bit.ly/HowtoUseCuckooVM2).

+If you are using an INTEL based Architecture, then please download this Windows 7 VM from [here](http://bit.ly/2w9Sih5).

 Enjoy!